openoms/bitcoin-tutorials/fulcrum.md

 ```

 ## Set up SSL
-* paste this code as a block to make Fulcrum available on the port 50022 with SSL ncryption through Nginx
+* Paste this code as a block to make Fulcrum available on the port 50022 with SSL ncryption through Nginx
 ```
 cd /home/fulcrum/.fulcrum